tarellel/sailpoint/README.md

 This is an unofficial tool for interactiving with Sailpoints [IdentityIQ's](https://www.sailpoint.com/solutions/identityiq/?elqct=Website&elqchannel=OrganicDirect) API interface.
 This gem assumes your IdenityIQ API is setup to authenticate using [BasicAuth](https://developer.sailpoint.com/SCIM/index.html#authentication) headers.
 If you require credentials for your SailPoint (IdenitityIQ) interface, I suggest contacting your system administrator before continuing any farther.

+**Note:** This gem doesn't include all possible IdentityIQ API requests, primarmly due to last of authorization to access much else.
+If you happen to have additional access to an IdentitiyIQ API it would be very much appreciated if you contributed any additional API requests.

 ## Installation

 Add this line to your application's Gemfile: